liborty/sets/README.md

 ## Description

-This crate defines structs `Set, OrderedSet, IndexedSet, RankedSet` and methods acting on them.
+This crate defines `Structs: Set, OrderedSet, IndexedSet, RankedSet` and methods acting on them.
 These structs are type-safe wrappers for the more primitive imported functions and methods from crate `indxvec`.

 The main capabilities of `sets` include: efficient sorting, ranking, merging, searching and indices manipulations.
 The structs contain generic vectors `Vec<T>`.
 Thus they will work with vectors or slices of primitive end types but also with any arbitrarily complex end type `T`, as long as the required traits `PartialOrd` and `Copy`, are implemented for `T`.